 Colorado was the first state to legalize marijuana for recreational use, and the state's weed-positive laws are bringing in millions in tax revenue and even attracting tourists to the Centennial State.
-Still, the laws in Colorado do place limitations on marijuana use, and recently, those restrictions put a stop to an event for marijuana vaporizer pen enthusiasts.
+Still, the laws in Colorado do place limitations on marijuana use, and recently, those restrictions put a stop to an event for herbal vaporizer pen enthusiasts

 Extreme Sports and Vaping